-- Automated consent (limited to disclosure within the university community): Students can easily give consent to display their email address to other VCU students (whether or not they are currently enrolled) and members of the VCU community by visiting MyVCU portal (my.vcu.edu) and activating the “privacy setting” toggle in the box in the upper left corner of the Student Tab.
-Note that this consent does not permit the university to display or provide a student’s email address to the general public.
-See below.
+Students can easily give consent to display their email address to other VCU students (whether or not they are currently enrolled) and members of the VCU community by visiting MyVCU portal and activating the "privacy setting" toggle in the box in the upper left corner of the Student Tab (see images below).

 Virginia law protects the contact information of students in all academic program levels: undergraduate, master’s, doctoral, first professional and certificate.

 - Faculty will continue to have access to contact information for all students in their courses.